luke-ad-murphy/Create-PowerPoint-using-Python/README.md

 This is a company specific example of creating ths output, and due to commercial sensitivity, underlying data files cannot be provided.
 However, the script provided helps to frame setting up such a process - to save time/resource in compiling updated and formulated PowerPoint insights packs for stakeholders.

+The script is designed to run using the supporting config file, so that users can call the process using the command line from their own machine.

 # Files and requirements to run process to create building analysis powerpoint